deephaven/barrage/docs/wire-guide.md

 ## IndexShiftData Wire Format

-Hopefully you were able to follow the previous section. `IndexShiftData`'s binary encoding is three `Index` encodings without any padding in-between.
+Hopefully you were able to follow the previous section. `IndexShiftData`'s binary encoding is three `Row Set` encodings without any padding in-between.

-The three Indexes are `starts`, `ends` and `dests`.
-Each Index will have the same length.
+The three Row Sets are `starts`, `ends` and `dests`.
+Each Row Set will have the same length.
 Let `s_i = starts[i]`, `e_i = ends[i]`, `d_i = dests[i]`, then this
 triplet represents the notification that all data in keyspace `[s_i, e_i]` (inclusive) moved to `[d_i, d_i + e_i - s_i]`.